 COUNTRY DESCRIPTION: St. Kitts and Nevis is a developing Eastern Caribbean nation consisting of two islands.
 Tourist facilities are widely available.
 Read the Department of State Fact Sheet on St. Kitts and Nevis for additional information.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP)/EMBASSY LOCATION: If you are going to live in or visit St. Kitts and Nevis, please take the time to tell our Embassy about your trip.
-If you check in, we can keep you up to date with important safety and security announcements.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP)/EMBASSY LOCATION: If you are going to visit or live in St. Kitts and Nevis, please take the time to tell our Embassy in Bridgetown about your trip.
+If you enroll in the Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.
-We encourage U.S. citizens traveling to St. Kitts to download our free Smart Traveler app, available through iTunes and the Android market.

 Local embassy information is available below and at the Department of State’s list of embassies and consulates.